sarashamas/docs-calendar/docs/api/provider/rest_routes/Put_routes/js_eventcalendar_putevent_route.md

 ### Description

-@short:Updates data on an event
+@short: Updates data on an event

 The route handles the PUT request made to the **'/events/{id}'** path.